STIR/SHAKEN

-The name was inspired by Ian Fleming's character James Bond, who famously prefers his martinis "shaken, not stirred."
+The name was inspired by Ian Fleming's character James Bond, who famously prefers his martinis "shaken, not stirred".
 STIR having existed already, the creators of SHAKEN "tortured the English language until [they] came up with an acronym."

+Ofcom conducted a public consultation in April 2023 on whether the UK should adopt STIR/SHAKEN, and eventually rejected this proposal in its final assessment report published in February 2024.
+See limitations of STIR/SHAKEN.

 Background

 Caller ID

 The idea of sending the phone number to the customer for identification purposes dates to 1968, when Ted Paraskevakos introduced the idea of modem-like devices that would send and receive the information over normal voice lines.
 It sent a small burst of information using the 1200 bit/s Bell 202 modulation in the time between the first and second rings.
 The concept was developed through the 1970s and had its first public trial with Bell Atlantic in 1984 and a follow-up in 1987.

 The system was widespread in the United States and Canada by the mid-1990s, and spread to most other countries by the end of the decade.
 It soon became an indispensable system allowing customers to screen calls from telemarketers.
 Marketers often provided alternative numbers in the caller ID so returned calls went to an inbound call center instead of the telemarketing firm where the call originated.
 Unscrupulous users began using this concept, which became known as "spoofing", to hide the true origins of the call to prevent callbacks.
 This became so common that the Federal Trade Commission (FTC) was given the mandate to sue companies that provided false caller ID information.